WRTeng/CryptoETF_Analysis/README.md

 # Crypto ETF Analysis

-An empirical study of structural liquidity mismatches and Monday re-pricing effects in spot crypto ETFs using high-frequency data.
+This is an empirical study of structural liquidity mismatches and Monday re-pricing effects in spot crypto ETFs using high-frequency data.
 This repository contains the data and code used for the project.

 ## Overview